CyberFlameGO/svnpython/Doc/library/ctypes.rst

    The returned function prototype creates functions that use the standard C calling convention.
 The function will release the GIL during the call.
-If *use_errno* is set to True, the ctypes private copy of the system :data:`errno` variable is exchanged with the real :data:`errno` value before and after the call; *use_last_error* does the same for the Windows error code.
+If *use_errno* is set to True, the ctypes private copy of the system :data:`errno` variable is exchanged with the real :data:`errno` value bafore and after the call; *use_last_error* does the same for the Windows error code.